bdeli/chaiRoom/README.md

 # ChaiRoom
 An application to search for and reserve available seats at cafes.
+(Part of CS160 Project)

 [Demo Video](https://youtu.be/dpr5sC4qbLk)
 ----------